Dan Keating

-Daniel Keating (Dónal Céitinn, 2 January 1902 – 2 October 2007) was a lifelong Irish republican, patron of Republican Sinn Féin, and convicted criminal.
+Daniel Keating (Dónal Céitinn, 2 January 1902 – 2 October 2007) was a lifelong Irish republican and former president of the Republican Sinn Féin.
 At the time of his death, he was Ireland's oldest man and the last surviving veteran of the Irish War of Independence.

 Republican activity

 Keating joined Fianna Éireann in 1918.
 In 1920, during the Irish War of Independence, he joined the Boherbee B Company, 3rd Battalion, 1st Kerry Brigade, Irish Republican Army (IRA).
 He first bought a firearm for one pound from a Liverpool Irish soldier of the British Army in a public house, in which he worked.
 Keating joined fellow Irish Republicans at Farmers Bridge near Tralee including Johnny Connor.

 On 21 April 1921, Royal Irish Constabulary (RIC) Constable Denis O'Loughlin was shot dead in Knightly's public house in Tralee.
 Keating, Jimmy O'Connor and Percy Hanafin were suspected of the killing, and were forced to go on the run.
 On 1 June, Keating was involved in an ambush between Castlemaine and Milltown which claimed the lives of five RIC men.
 On 10 July, a day before the truce between the IRA and British forces, Keating's unit was involved in a gun battle with the British Army near Castleisland.
 This confrontation resulted in the deaths of four British soldiers and five IRA volunteers.